 Problem: In 2015, 21 percent of worker fatalities were in the construction industry, the leading cause is falling.
 What’s more, there have been 34 reported deaths in the past four years associated with climbing and working on communication towers, which happen year-round and in inclement weather.

 Solution: Drone surveys provide inspection reports for roofs, communication and water towers, and shorelines, drastically decreasing fall-related injuries or deaths.

-Problem: Many methods have been used to monitor stockpiles in a variety of quarry, agriculture and constructions industries, including terrestrial and mobile laser scanning and mobile SONAR.
-However, these methods produce limitations such as inaccuracy, safety concerns and time consumption, drone date is thorough, fast and safe.
+Problem: Many methods have been used to monitor stockpiles in a variety of quarry, agriculture and construction industries, including terrestrial and mobile laser scanning and mobile SONAR.
+However, these methods produce limitations such as inaccuracy, safety concerns, and time drains.
+Drone data is thorough, fast and safe.

 Solution: Drones provide volumetric data on construction sites and quarries.
 By extracting measurements to generate a contour plot as a map, the image data can be interpreted in terms of volume and deviation.

 Problem: Planning in construction can consist of a lot of guesswork, including renderings of the area’s surroundings.
 This strategy can be tedious and often unreliable.

 Solution: Capturing aerial footage of a construction site displays accurate and more detailed imagery, which improves design and preconstruction workflows.
 Having material that reflects the actual site environment greatly enhances how the completed project will look adjacent to its surroundings; therefore, bridging the gap between concept and reality.

 Problem: Imagery is key in any project, but many times it is slow-going or outdated.
 Furthermore, traditional imaging methods can capture what seems to look good from its point of view but fails to reveal any problems that may be in a hard-to-see area or in the site’s surroundings.